Health, Education and Economic development

 Sierra Leonne Schools Project

-In 2005 Rtn Alan Wolstencroft visited Sierra Leone as a volunteer for the Charity Mercy Ships and identified ways that he, with the support of the Club, could “make a real difference” working directly with communities.
+In 2005 Rtn Alan Wolstencroft visited Sierra Leone, for 11 days, as a volunteer for the Charity Mercy Ships believing it would be a “one off” life experience, he has now been 13 times.
+He identified ways that he, with the support of the Club, could “make a real difference” working directly with communities.

 Since 2007 Banbury Rotary Club has supported this project and it has become the Clubs preferred international project.
-During this period we have supported development at 7 schools which has included the building and equipping of 32 new classrooms (19 with water harvesting & 9 with mains electricity), 9 toilet blocks (7 with water harvesting & handwash facilities), installation of a well and a gravity fed water system.
+During this period, we have supported development at 9 schools which has included the building and equipping of 41 new classrooms (21 with water harvesting & 9 with mains electricity), 9 toilet blocks (7 with water harvesting & handwash facilities), installation of 3 wells and a gravity fed water system and building a 2 bedroomed house for a severely disabled teenager and his carer.
 We have also undertaken refurbishment projects at several of the schools including the upgrading of a well and refurbishment of 18 classrooms.

 You can read more up-to-the-minute information about this project here at the Alan’s Africa website